-The website and the broader digitial initiative were launched through four classes in spring 2014.
-Professor David Pettegrew’s Digital History class used the site to report on student archival research related to Harrisburg’s successful City Beautiful Movement, and the digitization of federal census data for the city in 1900 and a contemporary historical atlas of the city.
-Professor Jeff Erikson of Messiah College and Professor Albert Sarvis of Harrisburg University worked with their GIS courses to begin to digitize the 1901 atlas and relate the census data to geocoded addresses in GIS.
+The Digital Harrisburg Initiative began in spring 2014 through four classes.
+Professor David Pettegrew’s Digital History class used the site to report on student archival research related to Harrisburg’s successful City Beautiful Movement and to outline the digitization of federal census data for the city in 1900 and a contemporary historical atlas of the city.
+Professor Jeff Erikson of Messiah and Professor Albert Sarvis of Harrisburg University worked with their GIS courses to begin digitizing the 1901 atlas and relate census data to geocoded addresses in GIS.
 Dr. John Fea and his students in Pennsylvania History conducted archival research related to the region’s churches, cultural and religious organizations, and African-American history.
 These courses populated this site with new material, spawned an Omeka website devoted to City Beautiful, created a database of information about half the population of the city in 1900, and digitized several of the wards in GIS.